Ring of Champions

 He soon found himself with the 'C' next to his name in the Blue and White after filling in for sidelined Captain Ray Gartner in just his second season, captaining the side until 1966.

-His most consistent season came in 1969, featuring in 18 matches and scoring in all but one match as he tallied 138 points.
-Following two injury-affected seasons, The Golden Boy's glittering career ended in 1971.
+His most consistent season came in 1969, where he played 18 matches and scored in all but one as he tallied 138 points.
+Following two injury-affected seasons, his glittering career ended in 1971.

 Alongside fellow Bulldogs Hall of Famers Steve Mortimer and Terry Lamb, Johns was named in the 100 Greatest Players as part of the NRL's Centenary year celebrations.

-In 2011, Les was bestowed with Life Membership of the Football Club, before being inducted in the Canterbury-Bankstown Hall of Fame as part of the Club's 80th Year celebrations on August 1, 2015.
+In 2011, he was bestowed with Life Membership of the Football Club, before being inducted in the Canterbury-Bankstown Hall of Fame as part of the Club's 80th Year celebrations on August 1, 2015.

 Peter Kelly (1984-1987)

-Peter Kelly (Bulldog no.476) joined Head Coach Warren Ryan as an arrival from Newtown, and in just 68 matches for the Bulldogs, would etch himself as one of the Club's greatest ever forwards.
+Peter Kelly (Bulldog no.476) joined Head Coach Warren Ryan as an arrival from Newtown in 1984, etched himself as one of the Club's greatest ever forwards.

-After beginning his career with the Jets, Kelly solidified his spot as a regular first grader immediately, featuring in the front row in the 1984 Grand Final and finishing his first season as a Premiership-winner.
+Kelly solidified his spot as a regular first grader immediately, featuring in the front row in the 1984 Grand Final - claiming Man of the Match honour - finishing his first season as a Premiership-winner.

 After four seasons at Belmore, Kelly joined Penrith, playing two matches for New South Wales before retiring in 1990.